DonBower/Eclipse2017/GPSHat/README.md

 ```

 <br>
-Finally we can disable that pesky bluetooth service by adding the line `dtoverlay=pi3-disable-bt` to the bottom of <b>/boot/config.txt</b> and reboot. <br>
+Finally we can swap the bluetooth port with the mini-UART by adding the line `dtoverlay=pi3-miniuart-bt` to the bottom of <b>/boot/config.txt</b> and reboot. <br>
 <br>

 Viola!<br>